Mayuresh-22/NimbusWave/README.md

 ## 🌟 Features

-- **AI-Guided Deployments**: Intelligent assistant helps you through the entire deployment process
+- **AI-Guided Deployments**: An Intelligent AI Agent helps you through the entire deployment process and deploys your app directly to the edge
 - **Edge-First Architecture**: Built on Cloudflare Workers for optimal performance
-- **Zero Configuration**: Upload your build folder and we handle the rest
+- **Zero Configuration**: Upload your build folder, and we handle the rest
 - **Instant Deployments**: No cold starts, lightning-fast deployments
 - **Global Scale**: Leverage Cloudflare's global network
 - **Framework Agnostic**: Deploy any JavaScript/TypeScript web application